syncfusion-content/maui-docs/MAUI/Calendar/headers.md

 ---

 # Headers in MAUI Calendar (SfCalendar)
-You can customize all the properties of the Header view using `HeaderView`.
+You can customize all the properties of the Header view using [HeaderView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.SfCalendar.html#Syncfusion_Maui_Calendar_SfCalendar_HeaderView).
 By using this property, you can customize the Background, Height, TextFormat, TextStyle, and ShowNavigationArrows of the Calendar.

 ## Customize the header height
 You can customize the header height `Calendar` by using the `Height` property.